Empirical optimal transport on countable metric spaces: Distributional limits and statistical applications: Distributional Limits

 \subsection{Examination of the summability condition \eqref{eq:entropy}}

-According to Lemma \ref{lem:weak} condition \eqref{eq:entropy} is necessary and sufficient for the weak convergence with respect to the $\normfp{\cdot}$-norm \eqref{eq:norm}.
+According to Lemma \ref{lem:weak} condition \eqref{eq:entropy} is necessary and sufficient for the weak convergence with respect to the $\normfp{\cdot}$-norm defined in \eqref{eq:norm}.
 As this condition is crucial for our main theorem and we are not aware of a comprehensive discussion, we will provide such in this section.

 The following question arises.
 "If the condition holds for $p$ does it then also hold for all $p' \leq p$?"
-This is not true in general, but it is true if $\calX$ has no accumulation point (i.e., is discrete in the topological sense). \begin{lem} Let $\calX$ be a space without an accumulation point.
-If condition \eqref{eq:entropy} holds for $p$, then it also holds for all $p' \leq p$. \end{lem} \begin{proof} Let $\calX$ be a space without an accumulation point, i.e., there exists $\epsilon > 0$ such that $d(x,x_0) > \epsilon$ for all $x \neq x_0 \in \calX$.
+This is not true in general, but it is true if $\calX$ has no accumulation point (i.e., is discrete in the topological sense). \begin{lem} Let $\calX$ be a space without any accumulation point with respect to the metric $d$.
+If condition \eqref{eq:entropy} holds for $p$, then it also holds for all $1 \leq p' \leq p$. \end{lem} \begin{proof} Let $\calX$ be a space without an accumulation point, i.e., there exists $\epsilon > 0$ such that $d(x,x') > \epsilon$ for all $x \neq x' \in \calX$.
 Then,

 \end{proof} \paragraph{Exponential families} As we will see, condition \eqref{eq:entropy} is fulfilled for many well known distributions including the Poisson distribution, geometric distribution or negative binomial distribution with the euclidean distance as the ground measure $d$ on $\calX = \N$. \begin{theorem} Let $(\calP_{\boeta})_{\boeta}$ be an s-dimensional standard exponential family (SEF) (see \cite{Lehmann1998}, Sec.
 1.5) of the form